fpco/terraform-aws-foundation/examples/ad-ec2/README.md

 * Start the "CMD" program.
 * Type "set user".
-* You will recieve a output from the above command.
+* You will receive a output from the above command.
 Look at the line start with `USERDOMAIN:` entry.
 If it contains your computer's name, then you're logged in to the computer.
 If it contains the Active Directory's name, you're logged in to the Active Directory.
 In our